aemooooon/Software-engineering-profolio/sprintgoals/index.md

 ## Sprint 2
 ### Professional practices
 In this Sprint 2, I still communicate as always to my team members.
 Since I am poor English skills so I always keep the motivation to this area just make sure I am not missing anything I need to know to do.
 And this time I summed up the Sprint 1, I(we) first communicated deeply with our customers who Paul, expressed our thoughts, and listened to Paul's ideas and requirements.
-This meeting greatly simplified the complexity of the User stories, let our goals become clearer.
+This meeting greatly simplified the complexity of the User stories, let our goals become clearer.<br>
 <img src="https://github.com/SoftEnOP/soften-portfolio-aemooooon/blob/master/assets/img/0319-1.jpg?raw=true" alt="Sprint 2 meeting" style="margin: 20px;" /><br>
 <img src="https://github.com/SoftEnOP/soften-portfolio-aemooooon/blob/master/assets/img/0319-2.jpg?raw=true" alt="Sprint 2 meeting" style="margin: 20px;" /><br>
 ### Technical proficiency